What is the Edge? What Are Origin Servers?

 Origin Servers

-To begin, the word origin is exactly as it sounds: it is where your content originates from.
-Whether you’re requesting the HTML file to your website, some cat picture or an hour long video, every Content Delivery Network (CDN) in existence will have to pull content from somewhere.
-This does not need to be a single server either!
-Some important technologies that are offered to origin servers include failover monitoring and load balancing; the aforementioned features dynamically “switch” your origin servers (where the “edge” communicates) around to manage load or even scheduled downtime on a particular server.
+To begin, an origin server is where your content originates from.
+Whether you’re requesting the HTML file to your website, some cat picture, or an hour long video, every Content Delivery Network (CDN) has to pull content from somewhere.
+This does not need to be a single server.
+Some important technologies that are offered to origin servers include failover monitoring and load balancing to dynamically “switch” your origin servers (where the “edge” communicates) around to manage load or even scheduled downtime on a particular server.

 Edge Servers

 Once content has been pulled from an origin server, data flows to what is called the “Edge.”
-The difference between an “origin” an “edge” lies here: origins are often placed in a single location.
-“Edge servers” are placed globally and content can be cached close to where users are — this in turn lowers subsequent load times for content for an improved user experience.
-With stale cache and origin IP shielding, CDNs also offer an important feature to webmasters: the ability to remain online, even during force majeure (to an origin) or a DDoS attack.
+The difference between an “origin” an “edge” is that origins are often placed in a single location.
+“Edge servers” are placed globally and content can be cached close to where users are.
+This lowers subsequent load times for content for an improved user experience.
+With stale cache and origin IP shielding, CDNs also offer an important feature to webmasters: the ability to remain online, even during origin issues or a DDoS attack.

 Edge Computing and WAF

 The popularity of “edge” computing has increased in recent years.
-Users often do not want to pay large amounts of money to run short compute tasks on large servers around the world; in turn, they now have the option to use compute resources close to where users are — on demand — for a fixed price.
+Users often do not want to pay large amounts of money to run short compute tasks on large servers around the world.
+They now have the option to use compute resources close to where users are, on demand, for a fixed price.
 Lower latency per request (as servers are geographically closer to end-users) increases user satisfaction and powerful edge computing can deliver real-time experiences while avoiding the need to send requests across the globe and back.

-One final thing that can be performed on an edge server is running a WAF: whether you want to block XSS attacks or prevent excessive requests, a Web Application Firewall at the edge can continue to provide the low latency users desire while allowing for granular rules to be applied to meet any specific website’s requirements.
-For example, constant attacks to a WordPress “admin” page can likely be blocked with a single rule — reducing load on an origin (where your WP site is running) and keeping the origin up, allowing for other legitimate traffic to continue through.
+One final thing that can be performed on an edge server is running a Web Application Firewall (WAF).
+Whether you want to block XSS attacks or prevent excessive requests, a WAF at the edge can provide the low latency users desire while allowing for granular rules to be applied to meet any specific website’s requirements.
+For example, constant attacks to a WordPress “admin” page can likely be blocked with a single rule to reduce load on an origin (where your WP site is running) and keep the origin up, allowing for other legitimate traffic to continue through.

 Did you find this article helpful?